 Nueta Hidatsa Sahnish College (NHSC) Arts Classroom Renovation

-NHSC will renovate a classroom into an arts classroom by adding shelving and storage units, stainless steel sink and table counter, mobile SMART board with projector and media station, and upgrading to energy efficient lighting.
+Nueta Hidatsa Sahnish College renovated a classroom previously used for labs into an arts classroom by adding shelving and storage units in the classroom, a stainless-steel sink and table counter, mobile SMART technology board with projector and media station, and upgraded to energy efficient lighting.

 Sisseton Wahpeton College (SWC) Dakota Studies and Traditional Tribal Arts Center